freeCodeCamp/2018-online-jamstack-hackathon/README.md

 ### The Process -- what it means

 Building great software isn't just about the code you write.
-Your planned approach to building it that is equally if not more important.
+Your planned approach to building it is just as important.
 So here's what this means for you as a hacker at this hackathon:
-* Judges will pose a number of questions for you, and share them with you in the Discord group
-* Judges will visit teams and ask you these questions to see how you are handling your approach to building your app.
+* Judges will pose a number of questions for you, and share them with you in the Discord group to see how you are handling your approach to building your app.
 Do you have a plan of action?
 Are you organized in your list of responsibilities and dividing tasks?
 Are the goals realistic given the limited time frame?
-* These ad-hoc interviews will take place shortly after lunch on Saturday.
-We will livestream the
 * Your answers to these questions will be a small percentage of your overall judging score.